 2. Gîte Privées: privately owned hostels with smaller bunk-bed dorms, a kitchen and shared bathroom.
 Possibility of a private room and some communal meal options.
 Usually has WIFI.

-2. Chambre-d’hôtes: Breakfast in beds (privately owned), with a choice of a shared or single room with private bathroom access.
+2. Chambre-d’hôtes: Bed & Breakfasts (privately owned), with a choice of a shared or single room with private bathroom access.
 Dinner is usually cooked by the proprietor and eaten together with other guests.

-3. Donativos: Donation-based hostels run by religious organizations.
+3. Donativos: Donation-based hostels run by religious/charitable organizations or individuals.
 Meals are usually included and you should help clean up after dinner.
-Pilgrims are often invited to join in religious activities but it is not a requirement.
+Pilgrims are often invited to join in religious activities in Catholic donativos, but it is not a requirement.
 (There isn’t one unifying name for the by-donation hostels in France.
 Donativo is the Spanish term.)

 What is demi-pension?